 Carlisle, which is often affectionately nicknamed the Great Border City, is situated in Cumbria.
 This cathedral city is in the North West of the United Kingdom.
 It is only eight miles from the Scottish Border and although far from London, you can travel there by rail in less than four hours.

-Carlisle, once a small market town, is now a prosperous and flourishing city which attracts many different skills and businesses in agriculture, forestry and fishing, farming, food manufacturing, health, retail, administrative, service sectors and logistics.
-Tourism is also an important factor here due to its beautiful location which is not far from the Lake District and only twenty five miles from Ullswater.
+Carlisle, once a small market town, is now a prosperous and flourishing city which attracts many different skills and businesses in Manufacturing, Health, Retail, Public Sector, Food and Drink, Digital, Transport and Logistics.
+Tourism is also an important factor here due to its beautiful location and it attracts many visitors each year.

-The University of Cumbria, established in 2007, has its main headquarters in Carlisle and is very well respected with an extremely high percentage of graduate employability.
+The University of Cumbria, which is the only university to be situated in a UNESCO World Heritage Site and established in 2007, has its main headquarters in Carlisle and is very well respected with an extremely high percentage of graduate employability.

 Carlisle Castle is over 900 years old and welcomes visitors and here you can even see where Mary Queen Of Scots was held prisoner by her cousin all those centuries ago.
 It is here also that the Tullie House Museum and Art Gallery along with the ancient Cathedral proudly stand in Carlisle's Historic Quarter.